Easton Neston house

 Easton Neston is a large grade I listed country house in the parish of Easton Neston near Towcester in Northamptonshire, England.
 It was built by William Fermor, 1st Baron Leominster (1648–1711), in the Baroque style to the design of the architect Nicholas Hawksmoor.

 Easton Neston is thought to be the only mansion which was solely the work of Hawksmoor.
 From about 1700, after the completion of Easton Neston, Hawksmoor worked with Sir John Vanbrugh on many buildings, including Castle Howard and Blenheim Palace, and often provided technical knowledge to the less qualified Vanbrugh.
 Hawksmoor's work was always more classically severe than Vanbrugh's.
 However, Easton Neston predates this partnership by some six years.

 Architect

 Hawksmoor was commissioned to re-build the old manor house at Easton Neston by Sir William Fermor, later created Baron Leominster, who had inherited the estate from his father Sir William Fermor, 1st Baronet (1621–1661), who had himself inherited it in 1640 and had been created a baronet the following year by King Charles I. Hawksmoor had been recommended to Fermor by his cousin by marriage Sir Christopher Wren, who in about 1680 had advised on the building of a new mansion on the site.

 No details of what Wren envisaged survive, and work seems to have ceased following completion of the two service blocks, of which only one survives.
 Following Fermor's marriage in 1692 to the wealthy heiress Catherine Poulett, he decided to resurrect the idea of a new mansion, and subsequently Wren's pupil Hawksmoor received the commission in about 1694.

-A 300-word letter written and signed by Wren in about 1685 survives, offering advice concerning the construction of Easton Neston.
-It was offered for sale at auction on 29 March 2011 with an estimate of £9,000, and sold for £19,200.
+A 300-word letter written and signed by Wren in approximately 1685 has survived, reflecting the advice he offered concerning the construction of Easton Neston.
+The letter was acquired in March 2011 at auction for an estimated £9,000, and later sold for £19,200.

-In May 2011 a television programme featuring Easton Neston, by the British architectural historian Dan Cruickshank, in the series The Country House Revealed, was broadcast by the BBC.
-This raised the question of whether Wren or Hawksmoor designed the building.
-Cruickshank obtained samples of wood from the building's roof and date tests revealed them as having originated from trees which were cut down between 1700 and 1701, which was proposed as proof that Hawksmoor was the architect, not Wren.
+In May 2011, BBC broadcast a programme on Easton Neston, The Country House Revealed, narrated by British architectural historian Dan Cruickshank.
+The programme explored the question of whether Wren or Hawksmoor designed the building.
+Cruickshank obtained samples of wood from the building's roof; date tests on the samples revealed they originated from trees that were cut down between 1700 and 1701, which was proposed as evidence suggesting that Hawksmoor, not Wren, may have been the architect.